Generic name: interferon beta-1a [ in-ter-FEAR-on-BAY-ta ]

 What is interferon beta-1a?

-Interferon beta-1a is used to treat relapsing multiple sclerosis (MS).
-This medication will not cure MS, it will only decrease the frequency of relapse symptoms.
+interferon beta-1a will not cure MS, it will only decrease the frequency of relapse symptoms.

 Interferon beta-1a may also be used for purposes not listed in this medication guide.